About the Barnes Foundation

 - 16 works by Amedeo Modigliani (with 12 paintings each, the Barnes and the National Gallery of Art in Washington, DC, have the largest collections of Modigliani paintings in the world);

-- Masterworks by Henri Rousseau, Georges Seurat, Chaim Soutine, and Vincent van Gogh;
+- Renowned canvases by Henri Rousseau, Georges Seurat, Chaim Soutine, and Vincent van Gogh;

 - 20th-century American paintings by William Glackens, Charles Demuth, Maurice Prendergast, and Horace Pippin;

 - Old Master paintings by El Greco, Peter Paul Rubens, Titian, and Paolo Veronese; and